 Skip to main content

-Version: Next
+Version Next

 Apache Ambari Installation

-Run the command below to install the Ambari Server via the installation script on a utility or edge machine 1:
+Run the command below to install, via the installation script, the Ambari Server on a utility or edge machine 1:

 Terminal input

-sh ambari-tdp-installer-el-9.sh -b URL_BASE_TO_COMPONENT_PACKAGES -u USUARIO-p PASSWORD;
+sh ambari-tdp-installer-el-9.sh -b URL_BASE_PARA_OS_PACOTES_DOS_COMPONENTES -u USUARIO -p SENHA;

 note

-Base URL for the component packages.
+• -b, --baseurl Base URL for the component packages.
+Default:

 Terminal input

-Should be provided when using the Tecnisys Package Repository URL.
+• -u, --username Username for access to the package repository.
+Must be provided when using the Tecnisys Package Repository URL.

-Should be provided when using the Tecnisys Package Repository URL.
+• -p, --password Password for access to the package repository.
+Must be provided when using the Tecnisys Package Repository URL.

-• -c, --component (agent | server | all)
+• -c, --component (agent | server | all) [ default: server ] Apache Ambari component to be installed.

 Ambari Server Installation Scenarios

-Below, we provide examples for different scenarios:
+Below are examples for different scenarios:

 • Installation using the Tecnisys Public Package Repository:

-sh /repo/yum/tdp/installer/2.3.0/el-9-x86_64/ambari-tdp-installer-el-9.sh --username "user" --password "pass"
+sh /repo/yum/tdp/installer/3.0/el-9-x86_64/ambari-tdp-installer-el-9.sh --username "user" --password "pass"

 • Installation using a local package repository:

-sh /repo/yum/tdp/installer/2.3.0/el-9-x86_64/ambari-tdp-installer-el-9.sh --baseurl "file:///opt/repo/tdp/ambari/2.3.0/el-9-x86_64"
+sh /repo/yum/tdp/installer/3.0/el-9-x86_64/ambari-tdp-installer-el-9.sh --baseurl "file:///opt/repo/tdp/ambari/3.0/el-9-x86_64"

-• Installation using a local package repository on the machine with IP 192.168.32.100 and accessible via HTTP:
+• Installation using a local package repository on the machine with IP 192.168.32.100 accessible via HTTP:

 Installation via tdpctl

-Ambari Server installation can also be performed through tdpctl, the TDP Command Line Interface:
+The Ambari Server installation can also be performed through tdpctl, the TDP Command Line Interface:

 tdpctl install --help